Last updated on November 29th, 2022 at 11:06 pm

 Stafford Loans, also called Direct Loans, are federal government student loan programs with manageable interest rates.
 These are always preferable to private, higher-interest loans.

 But even if you don’t qualify for federal Stafford loans, you can still look into a private lender refinance plan.
-No, it doesn’t get rid of the debt, but it can give you a much-needed boost in income by lowering or deferring interest rates to a more manageable level.
+No, it doesn’t get rid of the debt, but it can give you a much-needed boost in income by lowering interest rates to a more manageable level.

 4. Increase Your Income